What is the Anthony Quinn Foundation Scholarship Program?

 Can the scholarship funds be used for private instruction?

 No. Private instruction as a program is not allowed (with the exception of a Master Class).
-The nominator may not be the instructor for the Master Class.
+The recommender may not be the instructor for the Master Class or be the recipient of the AQF scholarship funds.
 The applicant must provide the needed information for The Anthony Quinn Foundation Scholarship Committee to discern that this is a Master Class.

 The Applicant has already been attending a program and wishes the scholarship funds to go towards retroactive payments.
 Can I do this?